kogakure/website-11ty-stefanimhoff.de/src/posts/2018/morning-routine.md

 - **Prepare for the day**, by checking the **calendar** and select **To-Do** items for the day
 - Get Ready

 I do this routine every day, the only difference is, that I do not use an alarm clock at the weekend, but instead wake up when I wake up, which is usually around 7:00 AM.
 I’m doing it now for a month and I’m really happy with it.
-I’ll keep updating this article, should my routine change.
+I’ll keep updating this post, should my routine change.

 ---